 When you’re marketing your brand, you’re telling consumers a story.
 In that story, they are the protagonists.
-Their problem or need is the inciting incident of that story and the solution you present is the climax to that story.
+Their problem or need is the inciting incident of that story, and the solution you present is the climax to that story.
 Effective storytelling is important in not only helping consumers identify what their problems and needs are and presenting your products or services as a solution, but in helping them to relate to your business on a personal level.

-Digital storytelling isn’t much different.
 What is digital storytelling?
 It’s the use of strategies across all online platforms to help convey your message to your audience, whether it’s through videos, blog posts, images or tweets, to name a few methods.
 The following are a few tips that will help make your digital storytelling efforts more effective:

 Align Yourself With Your Audience

 Your audience doesn’t want to have their views or opinions challenged or changed.
 That’s not what your goal should be.
 The most effective stories are those that agree with the values of your audience.
-This allows them to feel smart and secure, thereby making it easier for them to see themselves as the protagonist of the story you’re telling, which, in turn, makes it easier for them to relate to the story overall.
+Here it allows them to feel smart and secure, thereby making it easier for them to see themselves as the protagonist of the story you’re telling, which, in turn, makes it easier for them to relate to the narrative overall.
 This means that you need to know who your audience is in order to be an effective storyteller.

 Use Real Stories